verbb/formie/packages/docs/browser/behavior/custom-client.md

 Useful advanced options include:

 - `payload` when your app already has the rendered Formie payload
-- `refreshTokens: false` when your app wants to fully own token refresh behavior
+- `refreshTokens: false` when your app wants to fully own token refresh behaviour
 - `compatibility` when you are migrating older Formie browser event listeners in stages

-## Useful package helpers
+## Useful Package Helpers

 The package also exports a few lower-level helpers that are mainly useful in custom integrations.